 - Cigarette smoking and alcohol also increase your cholesterol.
 So control these habits and have your regular check-ups.

 - There is TLC lifestyle program (comprising of TLC Diet, Weight management, and Physical activity) recommended by National Heart, Lung & Blood Institute which can be viewed by you at the nhlbi.nih.gov website link given below under references.

 - Some new testing devices are available at medical camps or clinics which offer instant reports by applying two drops of blood from your finger directly on the testing strip just like you do sugar tests.
 So you can have the levels checked at each visit to your doctor instantly and get correct medications.
 The below image shows this type of spontaneously tested report.

 Cholesterol Risk Factors Explained Through Video

 Do you think it better to have regular checkups for cholesterol?

-U.S. Doctors are considering prescription of some new drugs of statin for using in treatment of high blood cholesterol patients as per this below-linked news article published in Washington Post dated 09/06/2015 at this link
+U.S. Doctors are considering prescription of some new drugs of statin for using in the treatment of high blood cholesterol patients as per this below-linked news article published in Washington Post dated 09/06/2015 at this link:

 Keep regular vigilance on your cholesterol levels and get timely medications along with precautions.
 Keep fit and healthy and enjoy your life.